arlac77/repository-provider/README.md

 ### parseName

-parses repository name ans tries to split it into group,repository and branch
+parses repository name and tries to split it into group,repository and branch

 #### Parameters